-- Alumni who graduated from the Kanbar Institute of Film & TV between 2008 and January 2016
+- Alumni who graduated from the Kanbar Institute of Film & TV between 2015 and May 2023

 - Current thesis students in the Kanbar Graduate Film Program

 - Current juniors and seniors in Kanbar Undergraduate Film & TV

 - To apply for the fund, the applicant must be attached to the film as the DIRECTOR.

 2023-24 SLOAN FOUNDATION FEATURE FILM AWARD (NYU FILM AND TELEVISION PRODUCTION AWARD)

 The goal of the Alfred P. Sloan Foundation film school program is to influence the next generation of filmmakers to create more realistic and dramatic stories about science and technology and to challenge existing stereotypes about scientists and engineers through the visual media.